qudini/qudini-reactive/qudini-reactive-security/README.md

 ### CSRF

-You can inject `com.qudini.reactive.security.web.CsrfVerifier` into your cookie-based authentication services to protect yourself against CSRF attacks, for example:
+You can inject `com.qudini.reactive.security.web.CsrfVerifier` into your cookie-based authentication services to protect against CSRF attacks, for example:

 ```java
 @Service